What is the project?

 What will be the next cemetery chosen for restoration?

-At the project’s conclusion, the leadership team will assess realistic strategies to restore additional properties in the region.
+The leadership team will assess realistic strategies to restore additional properties in the region.
 An important criterion will be volunteer leadership to continue this endeavor at the respective cemeteries.

 CONTACT INFORMATION